 - Keep documents.
 If you have suffered financial loss as a result of the attack, keep as much evidence of this as possible, including receipts.

-Finally seek a solicitor to help you file your claim within the timeframe dictated by the CICA to ensure that you receive the rape victim compensation that you’re entitled to.
+Finally, seek a solicitor to help you file your rape compensation claims within the timeframe dictated by the CICA to ensure that you receive the rape victim compensation that you’re entitled to.

-You may be eligible for one or more of the different payments made by the CICS.
+You may be eligible for one or more of the different payments made by the CICA.
 The different types of damages it recognises are:

 - Injury payouts.
 This will cover the cost of any treatments that have been required as a result of the injuries sustained from a rape incident.
 This covers both physical and mental injuries.